moebiussurfing/ofxWindowApp/README.md

 ```
 ### TODO

-* Merge with another addon to handle more window settings borderless, put in-front, half screen, send to 2nd monitor... etc
+* Merge with other addons to handle more window settings: borderless, staty on top (macOS), half/quarter screen, centered, send to another monitor... etc

 ## TESTED SYSTEMS
 - **Windows 10/11** / **VS 2022** / **OF ~0.11** /  **OF 0.12+**